 Some people don’t like that the ingredients are absorbed into your skin.
 A 2020 study found that six active ingredients commonly found in chemical sunscreens enter the bloodstream after just one application and remain detectable in your blood and skin, up to three weeks later.
 The health effects of this are not known and additional studies are needed to determine if there is any clinical significance to the findings.

 You may have heard about the environmental concerns with chemical sunscreens – particularly oxybenzone.
-This ingredient is known to impact sea life such as coral and is banned in countries trying to protect their coral reefs.
+This ingredient is known to impact sea life such as coral and is banned incountries trying to protect their coral reefs.
 As a result of health and environmental concerns, the FDA proposed new regulatory requirements for sunscreen products, including a review of twelve chemical sunscreens which may answer questions about the impact of their use on health.
-As a result of this uncertainty, I recommend using chemical sunscreens that do not contain oxybenzone.
+As a result of this uncertainty, if you use chemical sunscreens, I recommend using products that do not contain oxybenzone.

 Which Sunscreen Is Best for Healthy Skin?

 Many skin care professionals prefer physical sunscreens because those ingredients are calming to the skin.
 Since over 60% of melanated people have skin sensitivities, physical sunscreens with zinc oxide may be preferable.
+And because development of dark marks from blue light exposure is more common in people with darker tones, tinted products with iron oxides and zinc oxide offer excellent protection.
 At the same time, the best sunscreen is the one you use everyday and many people prefer chemical sunscreens because they are easy to apply and go on clear, which is a major plus for people with darker tones.

 The bottom line is the best option is to wear sunscreen every day that offers broad-spectrum coverage and SPF 30 or above protection.
 When it comes to choosing between physical and chemical sunscreens, each has advantages and disadvantages, so it can come down to your personal choice, and what looks and feels good on your skin.